 Another way I’ve found that helps journalists is to follow trends and then alert them as soon as possible.
 Reporters need extra eyes and ears to stay on top of stories, so they appreciate your tips.

-Keep in mind it needs to be useful and relevant to their field of interest.
+Keep in mind, it needs to be useful and relevant to their field of interest.
 This means you need to train yourself to know what this journalist needs.
 Follow them on social media, share their content and ask them questions.
-The more you can develop a relationship with a reporter, the better your chances are to succeeding when it comes to pitch them an idea.
+The more you can develop a relationship with a reporter, the better your chances are of succeeding when it comes to pitching them an idea.